 It is not difficult to understand Huge's appeal.
 Despite certain shortcomings in his ability to suggest realistic perspective (as in some of his architectural images), he was able to capture the appearance of his subjects to the very finest detail and, beyond that, to include "more elements than would meet the eye at any given moment."
 His settings, moreover, are filled with life and activity, projecting an image of prosperity and well-being.
 Huge's encyclopedic watercolors are ambitious in scale as well as in content, some reaching three or four feet in length.

 In addition to his marines, Huge's works include "portraits" of some of Bridgeport's most impressive residences.
 The artist depicted businesses as well as homes.
 A precise document of a bustling commercial establishment, his watercolor Burroughs was painted two years before his death in 1878.
 It displays the same degree of clarity as works created more than thirty years earlier.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is an edited version of the artist's biography published in the NGA Systematic Catalogue]

 Lipman, Jean.
 Rediscovery: Jurgan Frederick Huge (1809-1878).
 New York, 1973.